lexusus735/DataWarehouse-SQL-Data-Analysis/README.md

 # Data Warehouse and Analytics Project
-This project is a complete end-to-end data engineering solution that demonstrates how to design and implement a scalable, structured data pipeline using modern best practices in data architecture, ETL, and analytics.
-It follows the **Medallion Architecture** (Bronze, Silver, and Gold layers) and showcases advanced SQL-based ETL processes and analytical reporting.
+This project is a complete end-to-end data engineering and analytics solution that demonstrates how to build a scalable data warehouse using modern best practices.
+It follows the Medallion Architecture (Bronze → Silver → Gold) and focuses on SQL-based ETL, star schema modeling, and analytical reporting.

 ---
 ## Project Architecture

-The solution follows the **Medallion Architecture** for progressive data refinement:
+The solution is designed around a layered Medallion Architecture:

 ### 🔸 Bronze Layer: Raw Data Ingestion

 * **Source**: Raw CSV files
-* **Target**: PostgreSQL tables (no transformation)
+* **Target**: PostgreSQL staging tables
+* **Purpose**: Store untransformed, original data

 ### 🔹 Silver Layer: Data Transformation

-* Data cleaning, type casting, and derived columns
+* Data type enforcement, normalization, and column derivation
-* Standardized and normalized structure
+* Intermediate schema for reliable transformations

 ### 🟡 Gold Layer: Business-Ready Schema

-* Star schema modeling (Fact + Dimension tables)
+* Star schema modeling: `fact_sales`, `dim_customer`, `dim_product`, `dim_date`
-* Business views and analytical queries for decision-making
+* Designed for reporting, dashboards, and stakeholder queries

 > **Architecture Diagram**
 > **Replace the placeholder below with your own diagram:**